Join: Expats in Poland

 Traditional Polish Banks for Newcomers

-For those who prefer a more traditional banking experience, PKO Bank Polski, Bank Pekao, Santander, and Millennium Bank are excellent options for newcomers.
+For those who prefer a more traditional banking experience, PKO Bank Polski, Bank Pekao, BNP Paribas, and Millennium Bank are excellent options for newcomers.
 These banks offer a range of services and features, along with the added benefit of physical branches across the country.
 However, they often come at a higher price range compared to their online counterparts.

 Let's explore these traditional Polish banks in more detail.